RaspAP/raspap-docs/docs/insiders.md

 curl -sL https://install.raspap.com | bash -s -- --upgrade --insiders --token [my-token]
 ```

+!!! note "Note"
-> :information_source: **Note**: your token is sent securely via SSH to GitHub.
+    Your token is sent securely via SSH to GitHub.
 The installer does _not_ have access to or store your token.

 You will be prompted to authenticate a second time when the installer clones the private Insiders GitHub repo.
 In this case, simply enter your GitHub username and token when prompted.